crispane/masterclass.java/README.md

 # masterclass.java
-Exercises Masterclass Java by Tim Buchalka
+Exercises from Masterclass Java by Tim Buchalka